 RAF flypast for Captain Tom’s 100th birthday

-Second World War veteran Captain Tom Moore has raised £29 million for the NHS by walking laps of his garden ahead of his 100th birthday.
+Timings of the flypast have not been publicised amid fears that crowds could gather to view the spectacle.

-Captain Tom Moore’s 100th birthday will be marked by an RAF flypast, Transport Secretary Grant Shapps has announced.
+Captain Tom Moore’s 100th birthday will be marked by an RAF flypast.

-The Cabinet minister wrote on Twitter that the aerial salute was “meant to be a surprise for Tom”, but confirmed it would be happening after it emerged that his department rejected an earlier plan for a flypast organised by a Spitfire restoration company.

-Captain Tom has raised £29 million for the NHS by walking laps of his garden ahead of his birthday.
+The Ministry of Defence (MoD) confirmed the Battle of Britain Memorial Flight (BBMF) will carry out an aerial salute on Thursday after Captain Tom raised £29 million for the NHS by walking laps of his garden.

-Kent’s Biggin Hill Heritage Hangar had organised a flypast involving a Mark 9 Spitfire named The Spirit Of Kent.

-But on Monday it revealed it had been denied permission for the flight by the Department for Transport, acknowledging that “current general aviation restrictions are in place to prevent non-essential travel”.
+This will replace a flypast over his Bedfordshire home planned by a Spitfire restoration company in Kent.

+Timings of the BBMF flypast have not been publicised amid fears that crowds could gather to view the spectacle.

 Advertising

+Kent’s Biggin Hill Heritage Hangar, which restores Spitfires, said in a statement it was denied permission for its flight by the Department for Transport due to the coronavirus lockdown.

-“Getting a Spitfire overhead for Captain Tom was always the primary goal and we’re thrilled that this may still be possible.
+It added: “Getting a Spitfire overhead for Captain Tom was always the primary goal and we’re thrilled that this may still be possible.”

-“We wish the BBMF team the very best of luck and hope that the weather permits a flypast on the 30th of April.”

-Mr Shapps wrote on Twitter that the RAF flypast means Captain Tom will be honoured “in an even more significant way”.
+Transport Secretary Grant Shapps claimed the flypast means Captain Tom will be honoured “in an even more significant way”.

 Advertising